frlender/comut-viz/README.md

+## License

-The source code for the site is licensed under the MIT license
+The source code for the site is licensed under the MIT license.